houseofcat/Authentication/AspNetCore3.x_MVC/IS403_IdentityServerAspNetIdentity/README.md

 3.)
 I have included a generic new Database Window screenshot.
 Super simple setup out of the box.
 Make sure your account is owner.
     * Alternatively you could run a Database build script that may or may not work for you.
 These things break or stop working all the time when changing versions.

+There are Sql scripts to build databases that match the `ConnectionStrings` in `appSetttings.json` (or go it alone).
+I also included PNGs to give you a visual on what to expect and a couple of Sql scripts that I used for stuff.

 ## List of Dependencies For Serilog, IdentityServer4, EF, AspNetCoreIdentity

 Please review these new dependencies and proceed when you feel comfortable with what all is what.
 Review Startup.cs/ConfigureExtensions.cs